The 16 Biggest Benefits Of Influencer Marketing

 5. Authentic Messaging & Endorsements

-By selecting sponsorship opportunities that are a good fit for their image and audience, influencers are able to partner with brands they genuinely love and deliver sponsored messages that feel relevant and organic.
+By selecting sponsorship opportunities that are a good fit for their image and audience, influencers are able to partner with brands they genuinely love and deliver relevant and organic sponsored messages.

 6. Relatability & Credibility From Beloved Peers

 Influencers are trusted by their followers, and their opinions have high value and reliability.
-On YouTube, 70% of teenage subscribers say they relate more to the platform’s influencers than traditional celebrities.
+On YouTube, 75% of viewers say it's important that YouTube feature people who are genuine, authentic, and relatable.
+Fortunately, 70% of teenage subscribers say they relate more to the platform’s influencers than traditional celebrities.

-Moreover, six in 10 subscribers say they’re more apt to follow purchase advice from their favorite YouTube creator over traditional TV or movie stars.
+Moreover, 60% of subscribers say they’re more apt to follow purchase advice from their favorite YouTube creator over traditional TV or movie stars.
 These statistics illustrate that many consumers perceive influencer endorsements to be substantially more credible than celebrity endorsements, likely due to the ability of influencers to relate with consumers.

 7. Audience & Demographic Targeting